 October 16, 2013

 My feet traveled over the trail, but my mind did not register the steps.
 I had retreated inward, and my mind was turning, flipping quickly from one scenario to the next, ultimately settling on an endpoint I did not want to consider.
 I would retrace my thoughts back to the beginning and try again.
-This went on and on until I was mentally exhausted, and could come up with no scenario that did not end at the same place.
+This continued until I was mentally exhausted and could come up with no scenario that did not end at the same place.

-I am not a very emotional person, but I was going home unexpectedly, leaving a journey that brought me so much peace.
+I am not very emotional, but I was going home unexpectedly, leaving a journey that brought me so much peace.
 I had worked hard for the past two months and had a lot of emotion and effort tied up in this trail.
 I stood with my back to her, head bowed, as hot tears washed down my face, and I gathered myself.

-No regrets is something I try to base my decisions on, but this choice would be different.
+No regrets are something I try to base my decisions on, but this choice would be different.
 I knew I would regret leaving and not finishing, but I was committed to my obligations.
 I knew I was making the necessary decision based on personal circumstances at home.
-I was still sad I was stopping though, so I let my frustrations just run out through my tears.
+I was still sad I was stopping, so I let my frustrations run out through my tears.

 I really can’t complain.
-I had been afforded the opportunity to spend two fantastic months in some of the most beautiful parts of our country.
-It had been hard, and at times painful, but I had encountered fantastic weather, few bugs, interesting people, and insights into my limits.
+I was allowed to spend two fantastic months in some of the most beautiful parts of our country.
+It had been hard and, at times, painful, but I had encountered fantastic weather, few bugs, interesting people, and insights into my limits.